-(1) Included in other assets on the Consolidated Balance Sheets are deferred tax assets of \$7.0 million and \$5.5 million as of September 29, 2012 and October 1, 2011, respectively.
+(1) Included in other assets on the Consolidated Balance Sheets are deferred tax assets of \$3.8 million and \$7.0 million as of September 28, 2013 and September 29, 2012, respectively.

-As of September 29, 2012, the Company has foreign net operating loss carryforwards of \$88.1 million, domestic state net operating loss carryforwards of \$194.7 million, and tax credit carryforwards of \$0.6 million that will reduce future taxable income.
-These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2013 through 2030 with the exception of certain foreign net operating losses that have no expiration date.
-Pennsylvania tax law limits the time during which carryforwards may be applied against future taxes and Pennsylvania tax law limits the utilization of domestic state net operating loss carryforwards to as little as \$3.0 million annually.
+As of September 28, 2013, the Company has foreign net operating loss carryforwards of \$80.6 million, domestic state net operating loss carryforwards of \$200.2 million, and tax credit carryforwards of \$1.6 million that will reduce future taxable income.
+These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2014 through 2033 with the exception of certain credits and foreign net operating losses that have no expiration date.
+Pennsylvania tax law limits the time during which carryforwards may be applied against future taxes and Pennsylvania tax law limits the utilization of domestic state net operating loss carryforwards to as little as \$3.0 million annually, but recent tax law changes will increase this amount in future years.